 A psychospiritual exegesis of the development of Love

 In some spiritual traditions, particularly Christian and Islamic, there is a strong emphasis on the heart.
-Both traditions have slightly different viewpoints, but both agree on the heart being an organ that has a huge influence upon us and others; modern science has seen that it possesses a large electromagnetic field.
-It is also known as the heart chaka or plexus, and is mediated by the sympathetic-vagal mechanisms that alter the hearts function on a day-to-day, moment-to-moment balance.
+Both traditions have slightly different viewpoints, but both agree that the heart is an organ that has a huge influence on us and others; modern science has seen that it possesses a large electromagnetic field.
+It is also known as the heart chakra or plexus and is mediated by the sympathetic-vagal mechanisms that alter the heart’s function on a day-to-day, moment-to-moment balance.

 Christianity introduces us to the Heart of Love, the huge and wide prophetic heart of Christ, as a ruh or Holy Life Force.
-Likewise Islamic mysticim would tell us that we need to develop the heart as a spiritual organ, and that there is both an outer heart (Arabic : qalb) and an inner one.
+Likewise, Islamic mysticism would tell us that we need to develop the heart as a spiritual organ and that there is both an outer heart (Arabic: “Qalb”) and an inner one.